Smithsonian/Osprey/README.md

 Digitization Program Office, OCIO, Smithsonian.

-The system checks that the files pass a number of tests and displays the results in a Shiny dashboard.
+The system checks that the files pass a number of tests and displays the results in a web dashboard.
 This allows the vendor, the project manager, and the unit to monitor the progress and detect problems early.